babulcseian/Machine-Learning-from-Scartch/README.md

-# ML_from_Scratch
+# machine Learning from Scartch
-Trying to implement basic ml algorithms from scratch in python.
-I have also made videos explaining these algorithms...
+Trying to implement basic ml algorithms from scratch in python.. if you need any help, please contact with my email babbulcseian@gmail.com

 ## Gradient Descent
 [![IMAGE ALT TEXT HERE](https://i.ytimg.com/vi/36zkIAAUcZ4/mqdefault.jpg)](https://youtu.be/36zkIAAUcZ4)